ryuichiueda/slides_marp/advanced_vision/lesson7e.md

 - Use GPT without fine-tuning
 - Method used in the GPT-1 paper (example of having the machine answer a multiple-choice quiz)
     - Ask a question and ensure the answer is the last token
     - Compare the probability of occurrence of the answer token and select the one with the highest probability as the answer
-- If you input a question instead of just a single token and prompt the machine for output, perhaps it will provide a written answer?
+- If it outputs sentences instead of just a single token,  perhaps it will be an answer?
     - GPT is essentially a model that continuously produces words.
 <span style="color:red">$\Longrightarrow$Continues with GPT-2</span>

 ---